 What is a Lease Audit?

-Lease auditing is a systematic process that examines leasehold expenses, billing methodologies and lease language in commercial leases.
-A lease audit can help verify that charges billed to you are accurate and in compliance with your lease terms.
+Lease audit is a systematic process that examines leasehold expenses, billing methodologies, and lease language in commercial leases.

 - Annual Reconciliations / Operating Expenses / CAM Charges